Yonle/openradio/README.md

 # openradio
-A package that can be used to create your own livestream radio.
+Let you create your own livestream radio.

 ## Installation
 Before installing OpenRadio, You must have **ffmpeg** installed at your system.